 In-House/Agency (Force Account) forces

-If in-house forces are for debris removal, the agency must provide a statement the debris removal was for initial push / first pass only on Federal-aid highways.
+If in-house forces are for debris removal, the public agency must provide a statement the debris removal was for initial push / first pass only on Federal-aid highways.

 Temporary Housing Camps

 If State or local agencies utilized a “camp” to house personnel performing ER eligible work, the reasonable costs are eligible.
 FHWA can only reimburse the full lump cost if the State or local agency demonstrates all the employees were performing ER eligible work.
 If only a portion of the employees were performing ER eligible work, FHWA will consider the appropriate portion for reimbursement.
 The cost of the camp must be broken down to fully support all the submitted cost.

 Inmate labor is not allowed within the limits of a federal aid project, thus there is no way to reimburse the FDOT for inmate labor from the Department of Corrections for emergency debris removal.
 Inmate labor cannot be used in any Federal-Aid project.

 The FDOT and local agencies are using in-house force account labor for emergency work (such as debris removal, etc.), as part of this force account work can we reimburse the cost of lodging (hotel, RV, etc.), meals, rental cars, portable toilets, tolls?

 Yes, within the following limitations.
 Reasonable justifiable costs for these items are only eligible if the employees are strictly performing work on ER eligible projects and the documentation identifies the ER projects – which must be tied to a DDIR.
 If the employees are also performing work not eligible for ER reimbursement, then the items used by those employees are not eligible.
 If people not performing work on ER eligible projects are also utilizing the items (rental cars, toilets, etc.) then the cost of such items are not eligible for reimbursement under the ER Program.